Crypto

 (Getty Images)

-Hyperliquid is the “1,000 pound gorilla in the room” leading year-to-date market gains amidst conflict in the Middle East
+Hyperliquid is the “1,000 pound gorilla in the room” leading year-to-date market gains amid conflict in the Middle East

-Hype, the native token for the perpetual futures blockchain that does not close shop, has gained 54% year-to-date, making Hyperion DeFi and Hyperliquid Strategies the only digital asset treasury firms in profit, according to data analytics firm Artemis.
+hype, the native token for the perpetual futures blockchain that does not close shop, has gained 54% year to date, making Hyperion DeFi and Hyperliquid Strategies the only digital asset treasury firms in profit, data analytics firm Artemis found.

-He pointed to the October launch of HIP-3, the permissionless perps markets that trade oil, gold, silver, and gas.
+He cited the October launch of HIP-3, the permissionless perpetuals markets that trade oil, gold, silver, and gas.
 “These markets are stickier than your average crypto perps market.
-Only 27% of crypto perps traders stick around past month three, but 64% of Hyperliquid's commodities traders stay engaged,” Nelson continued.
+Only 27% of crypto perps traders stick around past month three, but 64% of Hyperliquids commodities traders stay engaged,” Nelson continued.

-As of Thursday afternoon, the perpetual futures contracts for WTI Crude Oil, Brent Crude Oil, and silver have a combined trading volume of $2.3 billion, placing them among the top five contracts on Hyperliquid by 24-hour trading volume.
-Gold has $232.6 million in volume, ninth highest on the platform, data sourced from the venue’s web interface shows.
+As of Thursday afternoon, the perpetual futures contracts for West Texas Intermediate crude oil, Brent crude oil, and silver had a combined trading volume of $2.3 billion, placing them among the top 5 contracts on Hyperliquid by 24-hour trading volume.
+Gold has $232.6 million in volume, ninth-highest on the platform, data sourced from the venue’s web interface shows.

-Hyperliquid’s token performance normally shows a high correlation to the protocol’s revenue stemming from trading fees on its decentralized perpetual and spot exchange, according to Stefanidis.
+Hyperliquid’s token performance normally shows a high correlation to the protocol’s revenue stemming from trading fees on its decentralized perpetual and spot exchange, per Stefanidis.

 More Crypto